nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Assigning a policy : `policy`

+Assigns a policy to a client.

+Format: `policy INDEX po/POLICY_NAME`

+* Assigns a policy to the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Only clients can be assigned a policy.
+Attempts to assign a policy to a partner will be denied.
+* Upon creating a new client, the initial policy will be empty.
+* Policies cannot be changed with the `edit`command.
+They can only be changed with `policy`.
+* Leaving `POLICY_NAME` blank will remove the policy from the client.
+Each client can only have one policy (for now).
+If the client is already assigned a policy, the current policy will be overwritten with the new one.

+Examples:
+* `policy 1 po/Policy ABC` Assigns the policy of the 1st person if it is a client to be `Policy ABC`
+* `policy 2 po/` Removes the existing policy of the 2nd person if it is a client.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.